mysticatea/eslint-plugin-node/docs/rules/no-missing-require.md

 }
 ```

+### resolvePaths

+Adds additional paths to try for when resolving a require.
+If a path is relative, it will be resolved from CWD.

+Default is `[]`

 ### tryExtensions

 When an import path does not exist, this rule checks whether or not any of `path.js`, `path.json`, and `path.node` exists.